Texas Debt Relief: Facts, Programs, and Solutions

 It is important to seek legal advice about how the statute of limitations applies to your situation before you assume protection under it.

-As you consider your debt relief options, make sure you learn about Texas hardship programs offering financial assistance and advice.
+As you consider your debt relief options, make sure you learn about Texas financial hardship programs offering financial assistance and advice.
 Here are some examples:

 Healthcare expenses are often a cause of debt.
 You can find out about federal Medicare and Medicaid programs to help with these expenses through the Centers for Medicare & Medicaid Services.